tisuchi/mini-aspire/readme.md

 DB_PASSWORD=databae password
 ```

-**Note:** Set your app_key if it is required.
-To generate the app_key for your application, just run the following command in the terminal-
+**Note:** Set your `app_key` once it is required.
+To generate the `app_key`, run the following command in the terminal-
 ```
 php artisan key:generate
 ```

-- Finally, you need to run the following migration command.
+- Finally, you need to run the migration command.
 ```
 php artisan migrate
 ```
-The above command will crate the necessary tables in your provided database.
+The migration command wil create the required tables in your database.

 ## How to access?
-Once you have done all the required configuration, then you can able to access the following api.
+Once you have done all the required configuration, then you are able to access the following **list of Route**.
 You may use any kind of api client.
-In my side, I use (Postman)[https://www.getpostman.com/].
+I use (Postman)[https://www.getpostman.com/].

 ## List of Route
 ![list of rout](https://github.com/tisuchi/mini-aspire/blob/master/screenshot/001.png)

 Thank you.